cfernandezros/search-a-punk/README.md

 # search-a-punk

-Simple react app
-The application fetches CryptoPunks data from https://cryptopunks.herokuapp.com/api/punks and shows image, id and accessories for each CryptoPunk from a random sample of 20.
+Simple React app that fetches CryptoPunks data from https://cryptopunks.herokuapp.com/api/punks and shows image, id and accessories for each CryptoPunk from a random sample of 20.
 Then you can filter the showed punks by accesories with the searchbox.

 The fetched sample is limited because otherwise the webpage where the images are stored will throw a 429 server error.